low light office plants — Chive Studio, Toronto

 The combination that works in low-light offices is: one ZZ plant or snake plant for the desk or a corner surface, and ceramic wall flowers for the wall above it.
 The live plant addresses the horizontal surface.
 The ceramic flowers address the vertical space.
 The result is an office that has botanical elements at every level without requiring that all of them perform under the same constrained conditions.

-Chive Studio has been designing and making ceramic flowers and plant pots since 1999.
+Chive Studio has been designing and making ceramic flowers and plant pots since 2004.
 Our work is stocked at Chihuly Garden and Glass, the San Diego Aquarium, the Andy Warhol Museum, and more than 200 art galleries, botanical institutions, and museum shops across North America and the UK.
-We have shown at the RHS Chelsea Flower Show for thirteen consecutive years, receiving the 5-star booth award — the highest rating given.
-All Chive plant pots include drainage holes.
+We have exhibited at the RHS Chelsea Flower Show since 2013; twice awarded the 5-star booth award — only two are given each year.
 Designed in Toronto.
 Ships to 40+ countries.
 Always original, often copied.

 Minute Ceramic Pot And Saucer Set With Drainage | 6, 7, & 8 inch - Chive Ceramics Studio - Pots - Chive Ceramics Studio